Syria to get more arms from Russia soon: think-tank

 France has said a no fly zone is being considered as part of international efforts to end the crisis in Syria.
 A no fly zone was also imposed over Libya during the conflict there last year.

-"Syria's air defense systems are better than Libya's," said Ruslan Aliyev, one of the authors of the report, which will be published in the group's Moscow Defence Brief later this year.
+"Syria's air defence systems are better than Libya's," said Ruslan Aliyev, one of the authors of the report, which will be published in the group's Moscow Defence Brief later this year.

 "On the one hand, Syria has tough, solid air defence systems of many different kinds, but what condition they are in and whether Syria is properly trained to use them is a different question ... the only real way of knowing what shape it's in is to test it," he told Reuters by phone.

-Moscow is also obliged to fulfill a contract for 36 of the Pantsir-S1 armored rocket complexes.
+Moscow is also obliged to fulfil a contract for 36 of the Pantsir-S1 armoured rocket complexes.
 Twelve have already been delivered and the contract is expected to be fulfilled by 2013.

 CHANGE OF STANCE?